colcon/colcon-bundle/README.md

 1. `/usr/local/bin/pip3 install --editable ./colcon-bundle`
 1. `/usr/local/bin/pip3 install --editable ./colcon-ros-bundle`

-In `colcon-ros-bundle/test/assets/catkin_ws` there is a valid ros workspace.
-To build and bundle go inside of the `catkin_ws` directory and execute the following:
+Inside of a ROS1 workspace execute the following:

 1. `rosdep install --from-paths src --ignore-src -r -y`
 1. `colcon build`
-With ROS:
-    `colcon bundle --bundle-base=bundle_with_ros --include-ros-base` Without ROS:
-    `colcon bundle --bundle-base=bundle_without_ros`
+1. `colcon bundle`

-I use `--base-paths` because I haven't updated the bundle to include a COLCON_IGNORE yet.
-You can change the name of the `build` folder with `--build-base=` and the `install` folder with `--install-base=`.

 ## Running the bundle

 To run the bundle you should start up a Xenial docker container with the bundle mounted.
-You will need to make some changes to the bundle if you are including ros-base.

-To execute inside the bundle you need to set BUNDLE_CURRENT_PREFIX equal to the location of your extracted bundle folder.
-Then run `run_command.sh` within the bundle.
-This is in flux, and may be changed in the future.
+Set BUNDLE_CURRENT_PREFIX equal to the location of your extracted bundle folder.
+Then source `setup.sh` located at the top level of the bundle.

+## Packaging

+To create a tarball of this python package run: `python setup.py sdist`

+This will create a tarball in the `dist/` directory.

 ### Package Blacklist